-• Inequalities and discrimination of all kinds, including economic, racial and gender departments collaborated to promote positive relationships among people of different faith and to provide training in non-violent behaviour in a region affected by religious conflicts are segregation.
-The endeavour included teachers, leaders of faith-based organisations, childred community leaders and government education representatives at local to faith-based organisations, children, community leaders and government education representatives at local to national levels.
+Teams from the education, peacebuilding, interfaith, communications and advocacy departments collaborated to promote positive relationships among people of different faiths and to provide training in non-violent behaviour in a region affected by religious conflicts and segregation.
+The endeavour included teachers, leaders of faith-based organisations, children community leaders and government education representatives at local to national levels.